Guides

 Getting started

-- Go to Deploy and select Sales Agent.
+- Go to Browse specialists and click Hire on Sales Ops Agent.

 Which integrations to connect